History of Target Corporation: Since 2020

 A Southern California Target store urges shoppers to keep their distance due to the coronavirus outbreak.

 On March 13, 2020, Brian Cornell (CEO) took part in then-President Trump's address on the COVID-19 pandemic.
 Target, along with competitors Walmart, CVS Pharmacy, and Walgreens, would take part in using their stores for testing of COVID-19.
 On July 16, 2020, Target joined other major retailers in requiring all customers to wear masks in its U.S. stores.
 The latest quarter saw a doubling of digitally comparable sales, which included an online order and mobile.
 This model led Target to become a market leader this year, in addition to sales of products that were popularly purchased at the time, such as home furnishing, food, and a lot of toilet paper.

 Also, Target expanded its roster of exclusively owned brands by adding Mondo Llama, Favorite Day, and Kindfull.
 Target launched Ulta Beauty at Target and deepened its partnerships with Disney, Apple, and Levi Strauss & Co.
 Target Corporation is one of the largest discount retailers in the United States and the world based on sales.
 The company offers general merchandise that collaborates with many celebrities and companies and food to their customers.

 In March 2022, Target converted its store in Vista, California, to an all-renewable energy facility by adding solar carports to the parking lot as a company pilot for the entire chain.

 In November 2022, Target blamed the dropping gross margin rate reduction from 28 percent to 24.7 percent in 2022 on shoplifting or "inventory shortage or shrink".
 The company expects losses due to theft will be $600 million in lost profits in 2022.

 In 2024, Target announced that it would be ditching red and bringing in the famous circle to its card service, therefore changing its RedCard name to Target Circle Card right after the revamp of the membership service, but remaining on the RedCard benefits the same for its shoppers and hosting a Circle Week for members.

 In early July 2024, Target said it would stop accepting personal checks at its stores on July 15.

-On January 24, 2025, Target announced that it would be rolling back it’s Diversity, Equity, and Inclusion initiatives in accordance with President Trump’s recent executive order.
-Target experienced swift backlash from it’s customer base, who began boycotting the company, resulting in massive losses in the stock market.
+On January 24, 2025, Target announced that it would be rolling back its Diversity, Equity, and Inclusion initiatives in accordance with President Trump's recent executive order.
+Target experienced swift backlash from its customer base, who began boycotting the company, resulting in massive losses in the stock market.

+On August 14, 2025, Target announced their five-year store-within-a-store partnership agreement with Ulta Beauty will not be renewed when it concludes in August 2026.

+On August 26, 2026, Target announced Target Beauty Studio, a beauty section featuring more than 1,600 products from 90 brands.
+It launches on September 10, 2026.
+Additionally, loyalty program members will receive related discounts and promotional offers.